mapbox/mapbox-maps-ios/scripts/api-compatibility-check/README.md

 Upon success, you will get an updated version of `.baseline.zip`.
 This archive represents folder structure with JSON SDK API dump made by swift-api-digester.
 It is a native structure for `swift-api-digester` so we can easily extend our platform validations to include macosx/watchos or any other Apple platform.

+This script currently requires to run on Xcode 13.3.0 or later.

 ## What is `swift-api-digester`?

 Swift API digester is an official tool to dump public API to JSON representation based on AST and compare dumps if needed.